ACM40960/project-Yashita101/README.md

 ![Static Badge](https://img.shields.io/badge/python-3?logo=python&logoColor=%2336454F&labelColor=%23808080) ![Static Badge](https://img.shields.io/badge/jupyter-lab?logo=jupyter&labelColor=%2336454F)

-1. Download this Jupyter Notebook to your local machine.
+1. Clone this repository and navigate to the project directory on your local machine.
-2. Install the required dependencies mentioned.
+2. Install the required dependencies mentioned using the following command:
+    ```pip install -r requirements.txt```
 3. Run the notebook cells step-by-step to:
-    - Overview the data and perform EDA (Exploratory Data Analysis)
+    - Explore the data and perform EDA (Exploratory Data Analysis)
     - Pre-process the data to achieve the required format
-    - Fit the models, evaluate, and compare them
+    - Train and evaluate multiple models, and compare them
     - Use the best-performing model for **dog breed prediction**

 You will majorly need the following Python libraries to run this notebook.
 Use the command below to install them: